billwaddyjr/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Make Sure Your Content is Adaptable
 =================================================

-Design your content so that it can be presented in different ways without losing information or structure.
-If your content includes specific information, structure, and relationships (such as sequence) of your content that is conveyed through presentation, make sure the same information, structure, and relationships can be programmatically determined or are available in text.
+Design your course content so that it can be presented in different ways without losing information or structure.
+If your content includes specific information, structure, and relationships (such as sequence) that is conveyed through presentation, make sure the same information, structure, and relationships can be programmatically determined or are available in text.

 Make sure your course content does not rely solely on sensory characteristics such as shape, size, visual location, orientation, or sound, to be understood by learners.

 ======================================================
 Make It Easier for Learners to See and Hear Content
 ======================================================

-Make the default presentation as easy to perceive as possible to people with disabilities, especially by making it easier for learners to distinguish foreground information from the background, in both visual and audio elements.
+Make the default presentation as easy to perceive as possible, especially by making it easier for learners to distinguish foreground information from the background, in both visual and audio elements.

 For visual elements, techniques include making sure the fonts you use are readable, that there is sufficient contrast between the foreground and